SiftLogic/sift_bulk_api_php/README.md

 </pre>
 The CLI is described in more detail with <code>./main.php --help</code>

 It is recommended to require the Operations file and use the methods in there to customize your process.
 The methods are described in file.
-If you want to cut down on code, this file only requires the files in patched_pemftp.

 Licensing
 =========